epetersen-lab/ns8-copyparty/README.md

 ## Warning

 - This is currently beta stage.
-- Currently only the http/https protocols are provided.
+- Currently only the http/https and webdav protocols are provided.

 This module provides [copyparty](https://github.com/9001/copyparty) for NethServer 8.